ansys/pysimai/doc/source/user_guide/configuration.rst

     simai = ansys.simai.core.SimAIClient(organization="my-company")

-Once you understand how this works, we recommend looking into the SimAI :ref:`configuration file<config_file>`.
+Once you understand how this works, you can look into using a :ref:`configuration file<config_file>` to start a client instance.

 Available options
 -----------------

-All of the configuration variables for :class:`~ansys.simai.core.client.SimAIClient` are documented in the following class:
+All configuration variables for :class:`~ansys.simai.core.client.SimAIClient` are documented in the following class:

 .. autopydantic_model:: ClientConfig